Multiproject-EJ/studioorganize-site/SUPABASE.md

 ```

 Follow-up inserts into `scene_beats`, `scene_elements`, `scene_sounds`, and `scene_links` should include the `scene_id` returned above so they inherit ownership permissions automatically.

+### Applying the scene schema to an existing project

+If your Supabase project is already live, you do **not** need to reprovision the full StudioOrganize schema.
+Instead, run [`supabase/schema.sql`](supabase/schema.sql) directly:

+1. Open the Supabase Dashboard → SQL Editor, paste in the file contents, and execute the script; or
+2. Use the CLI: `supabase db execute --file supabase/schema.sql --db-url <your_connection_string>`.

+Either approach adds the scene tables (and related policies/triggers) while leaving your existing auth, profile, and billing tables untouched.

 ## Testing the workflow